ganboing/clic-config/vnc/readme.md

 ## Run ##

 Since the VNC Server runs on a specific machine, it is essential that you connect to the same CLIC machine to use the same virtual desktop.
 That being said, you need to specify a host to connect rather than clic-lab.
-For example, I would like to start a virtual desktop on the host "beijing" in CLIC, then I can use
+For example, I would like to start a virtual desktop on the host "baghdad" in CLIC, then I can use

 ```
-ssh bg2539@beijing.clic.cs.columbia.edu
+ssh bg2539@baghdad.clic.cs.columbia.edu
 ```

-to specifically connect to "beijing" (A almost complete list of CLIC machines can be found here https://github.com/ganboing/clic-config/raw/master/clic-hosts).
+to specifically connect to "baghdad" (A almost complete list of CLIC machines can be found here https://github.com/ganboing/clic-config/raw/master/clic-hosts).
 After that you need to choose a desktop id for the new desktop to start.
 Be reminded that the desktop id is unique for each host, so you need to pick a desktop id which nobody has been using.
 You can use the command

 ```
 ls -al /tmp/.X11-unix